isair/JSONHelper/README.md

 Purpose
 --------------

 There are wonderful third party libraries out there that let you get data from an API end-point easily in just a couple lines.
 Wouldn't it be cool if deserializing that data was always just as easy, or perhaps even easier?
 Well, it is with JSONHelper!
-The sole purpose of JSONHelper is to make deserializing super easy even when working with data with lots of optional parameters and nested objects.
+The sole purpose of JSONHelper is to make deserializing super easy even when working with data that contains lots of optional parameters and nested objects.

 __Requires iOS 7 or later.__